I bounced out of bed the next morning with the wild ferocity of an over-sugared 8-year-old. BIRTHDAY! At last!

 "You sure you're ok?"
 I asked.

 "Yup!
 Completely fine!"
 She responded.
 I eyed her.
+I suspected she was lying again, like she’d lied to me earlier.
+Had… had she been doing that more often than just that one time, and I’d never noticed?
+Was I a bad friend?
+Or was I a good friend for believing her, and not pushing her?
 It wasn't my place to force her to tell me, yet.
 I wish she would though.

 Our parents came to pick us up, but I owed Lyra.
 “Hey mom, do you have a spare tunic for Lyra?
 I want to wash hers.
 It’s the least I could do.”
 Mom smiled, and with a spare tunic pulled out of nowhere, a quick change, and I suddenly had signed myself up for more laundry.
 It was for Lyra though, and that made me hum a happy tune on the way back home.